 - Scope 1 emissions are direct emissions primarily associated with the Company's production activities – in particular, emissions from metallurgical processes, emissions associated with the use of engine fuels by mining vehicles and machinery in the mines, and emissions associated with the generation of energy from our own sources using natural gas.

 - In turn, Scope 2 emissions are indirect emissions associated with the use of electricity and heat purchased on the market.

-- In 2022, KGHM will carry out a full inventory of Scope 1 and Scope 2 emissions in its subsidiaries with the objective of making available to the public the total level of Scope 1 and Scope 2 emissions for the entire organisation no later than in the first half of 2023.
+- In 2022, KGHM carried out a full inventory of Scope 1 and Scope 2 emissions in its subsidiaries and made available to the public the total level of Scope 1 and Scope 2 emissions for the entire organisation.
 KGHM will present data on Scope 3 emissions for the Group no later than in the first half of 2024.